 Asha Devi resides in the second ward of the Indiranagar colony in Sehore city, situated near the garbage dump.
 This landfill receives around 89.89 metric tonnes of trash produced daily by the city's inhabitants.
 In Sehore, 28 garbage carts pick up both wet and dry garbage from each home and deposit it into this dump situated on the Bhopal-Indore bypass road.
 Historically, there was no method in place for proper waste removal, resulting in an accumulation of approximately 2 lakh 74 thousand tonnes of legacy waste at this site.

-Upon our team's arrival at this location, we were taken aback by the enormous mounds of waste and filth.
-The lingering odor pervaded the entire area.
+Upon our team's arrival at this location, we were taken aback by the enormous amounts of waste and filth.
+The lingering odour pervaded the entire area.
 Amidst the refuse, a fire burned continuously, producing a constant stream of smoke that made breathing challenging.
 Considering the situation, it was horrifying to imagine the living conditions of approximately 4,000 residents in Indiranagar Basti and Devnagar Colony, located just a kilometre, or two away.

-Sehore hopes from the solid waste plant
+Sehore hopes that the solid waste plant

 A solid waste processing facility has been established to treat daily garbage and 2 lakh 74 thousand tonnes of legacy waste.
 The facility, which officially began operations on October 27, was originally scheduled to start in April.
 However, due to delays, it commenced in October.
 The plant is capable of disposing of 30-35 tonnes of waste within a 24-hour time frame.

-People believe that once the legacy waste is managed, there won't be any garbage pile-up in Indiranagar colony.
-Moreover, the local residents will not have to endure the foul smell and smoke.
+People believe that once the legacy waste is managed, there won't be any garbage pile-up in the Indiranagar colony.
+Moreover, the residents will not have to endure the foul smell and smoke.
 However, until now, no attempts have been made in this city to evaluate how severely this garbage smoke might have impaired the health of those who have been inhaling it for years.
 Santosh Bai, a resident of Indiranagar colony, has this to say:

 “Garbage has been burning here for years, most of the people in the locality remain unwell.
 They suffer from respiratory problems and have a burning sensation in the eyes.
 Some have to go to the doctor frequently... no one has come to inquire about us, who will compensate for the damage that has been done to our health in so many years?”